 Applicants whose native or official language is not English are required to demonstrate English proficiency in order to be admitted into a degree program.
+Programs are taught in English, as are tests and assignments.
 Each program may have additional requirements.
-Please check with the admissions department of your program for its English proficiency requirements.
+Please check with the admissions department of the program for its English proficiency requirements.